spryker/spryker-docs/docs/scu/dev/features/integrating-security-releases.md

 ## Spryker Security releases

 A security release is a type of release that aims to deliver vulnerability fixes rather than introducing new features or functionalities.
 Here's an example of a security release: [4753](https://api.release.spryker.com/release-group/4753).

-Even though security releases are applied alongside other releases, they are prioritized to ensure a quick delivery of critical security updates.
+Even though security releases are applied alongside other releases, they are prioritized to ensure faster delivery of critical security updates.

 ## Installing security releases

+The Upgrader creates PR for security releases in the same way it does for the regular code releases.
+For more information, see [Integrating code releases](/docs/scu/dev/features/integrating-code-releases.html)

 Automatic installation of security releases is only available for minor releases.
 The major releases require a manual installation.